Disclaimer Examples

 Wikipedia-No-Guarantee

-This disclaimer explains that although Wikipedia has a team of editors, it has no formal peer review and, therefore, cannot guarantee the validity of information contained on its site.
+This disclaimer explains that although Wikipedia has a team of editors, it lacks formal peer review and therefore cannot guarantee the validity of the information contained on its site.

 It includes a separate clause stating that while it covers various topics, it does not constitute advice in that discipline: